 Calgary is divided into four quadrants, and the quadrant in which a particular neighbourhood of Calgary is situated is reflected in its street address, which ends in NW, SW, SE or NE.
 Avenues typically run east-west, while streets run north-south.
 Once you adjust to this system, navigating around Calgary becomes very easy.

 The public transport system in Calgary isn’t as comprehensive as those seen in other large Canadian cities.
-That doesn’t mean that you need a car here, but, compared to some other cities, proximity to your workplace may be a more important consideration when assessing the best neighbourhoods in Calgary for you.
+That doesn’t mean that you need a car here, but, compared to some other cities, proximity to your workplace may be a more important consideration when assessing the best Calgary neighbourhoods for your needs.

 Travelling between quadrants (e.g Southwest to Northeast) can be tricky on public transport, and heavy traffic congestion is also common if you have to drive across bridges during rush hour.
 The morning and evening commute shouldn’t be your only consideration when choosing new place to call home among the many Calgary neighbourhoods.
 Let’s take a closer look at the pros and cons of each of these four Calgary quadrants.